-Driver was 'in shock' after truck nearly blown over on Auckland Harbour Bridge
+Driver 'in shock' after truck nearly blown over on Auckland Harbour Bridge

 Engineers were now assessing whether to replace or repair the strut, while also checking whether other struts have been damaged because of the additional load transferred to them.
 The damaged strut has been temporarily bolted back on to the bridge.

-The crash and lane closures caused by the Castle Parcels crash yesterday brought traffic to a standstill around Auckland.
+The crash and lane closures they caused brought traffic to a standstill around Auckland.
 The chaos a single crash caused to the transport network has been seized on by the National Party, which said it highlighted the need for a second harbour crossing.